A historic covered bridge over the Crabtree Creek

 The 111-foot Larwood Covered Bridge was constructed between 1939 and 1941 (no exact county record was found).
-It was named after William Larwood who founded the community near the Crabtree Creek in 1888.
-Before this bridge was build, two covered bridges spanned the Roaring River and Crabtree Creek adjusted to each other.
+It was named after William Larwood who founded the community near Crabtree Creek in 1888.
+Before this bridge was built, two covered bridges adjusted to each other spanned Roaring River and Crabtree Creek.

 The bridge is crossed by Fish Hatchery Road and open to one-lane vehicle traffic.
-In 1979 it was added to the National Register of Historic Places.
+In 1979, the Larwood Bridge was added to the National Register of Historic Places.

-There is one more covered bridges over the Crabtree Creek – Hoffman Bridge, built in 1936.
+There is one more covered bridge over Crabtree Creek – Hoffman Bridge, constructed in 1936.

-The 6-acre Wayside Park is a great swimming, fishing, and picnic spot.
+The 6-acre Wayside Park is a great swimming, fishing, and picnicking spot.
 There are a wooden footbridge over the Roaring River, a restroom, and picnic tables.

 Swimming

-In the summer months, when a level of the creek is low, this section of the river is peaceful.
-The long swimming hole features warm and clear water, sandy and rocky bottom, rope swing under the bridge.
-Some swimmers chose to jump off the bridge, but it can lead to serious injury since the deepest spot under the bridge is about 5 feet.
+In the summer months, when the water level of the creek is low, this section of the river is calm.
+The large swimming hole features warm and clear water, sandy and rocky bottom, and a rope swing under the bridge.
+Some swimmers chose to jump off the bridge, but it can lead to serious injury since the deepest spot under the bridge ranges from 3 to 5 feet.

 Fishing